department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-19 USWDS Feedback from Kickoff Workshop.md

-# July 19, 2024 USWDS feedback from kickoff workshop
+# July 19, 2024 USWDS Feedback from Kickoff Workshop
 We held a kickoff workshop with USWDS on July 19, 2024.

 [View the Mural](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1721240731572/9e57c7f5b8b3a54b98b5025e6701ba9ec6d74c18?sender=u44efa807e992cacf10cf3697) with full notes that we reviewed with USWDS during our kickoff workshop.